 Writing That Works!
 Communications Skills for Construction

-This course provides an introduction to the importance of writing and professional skills needed for public works professionals.
+This course provides an introduction to writing and other professional skills that are important for public works professionals.
 The course emphasizes planning, preparing, and delivering effective and clear workplace documents to communicate with the general public and elected officials.
 Specific types of documents may include field construction reports, incident reports, maintenance reports, business letters, email, and interoffice memoranda.
-Students will also be introduced to basic office applications that may be used in the preparation of documents used by public works professionals.
+Students will also be introduced to basic office applications that may be used in the preparation of these documents.